 Before commencing a procurement, the commissioning party has the right to organise a consultation with potential suppliers in order to prepare the procurement documentation and inform them of the procurement plan and requirements.
-If the commissioning party decides to organise the consultation, he or she shall notify it on his website.
+If the commissioning party decides to organise the consultation, he or she shall notify it on his or her website or by publishing a notice on the website of the Procurement Monitoring Bureau (explanation "Communication on consultations with suppliers").
 The consultation should be open and invite all interested parties to participate in order to ensure free competition between suppliers and equal and fair treatment.

 In the procurement notice, you can familiarise yourself with the available procurement documentation and find out how to submit an application or tender.

 If you are a merchant who has not yet started using EIS for submitting electronic tenders, please refer toEIS Video Self-Learning Material Setand sign up for EIS so you can submit tenders electronically in the future.

 Important!
 In procurements providing for the submission of tenders electronically, tenders submitted outside the EIS will not be accepted by the contracting party

 Purchase DetailsElectronic Procurement Systems (EIS)sectione-contestsyou can also view as an unregistered user.
 In order to allow your supplier to participate in procurement and procurement procedures when submitting tenders to EIS, you must register the supplier with EIS.
 On the other hand, if you are expected to submit tenders/applications outside the EIS for purchase, refer to the procurement documentation, which is also available to unregistered users, or contact the customer for additional information.
 The authority responsible for the EIS shall be:State Regional Development Agency (SRDA).

 Self-register: (see self-registration information) or fill out the forms: